tzlion/hhugboy/docs/readme.txt

 [ RELEASE HISTORY ]- - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+ v1.0.5 3rd January 2016
+ * Adds support for simple address=value hex cheat format
+ * Speed up nearest neighbour filtering a bit
+ * Option to disable filters on speedup (now enabled by default)
+ * Fix filterless rendering in 16-bit colour mode
+ * A bunch of code refactoring to facilitate future changes - should have no effect from a user's perspective!

- v1.0 18th February 2013 - first public release
+ v1.0 18th February 2013
+ * First public release

 [ COPYRIGHT/LICENSE ]- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -